Programming Standard

 Database Access

-• It is recommended to use standard API if transactions are available instead of direct database access on WRITE/UPDATE/DELETE where the program uses multiple tables to update.
+- It is recommended to use standard APIs if transactions are available instead of direct database access on WRITE/UPDATE/DELETE where the program uses multiple tables to update.
 This could cause corrupt data if any on the logic, validation, or database update was missed or incorrectly updated

-• When reading table with partial keys, verify that this will not return too many records
+- When reading table with partial keys, verify that this will not return too many records.
+Include nrOfRecords parameter when performing readAll API calls

 Loops